River Access Parking System and Mitigation Plan 2022

 The county has promoted the community of Glen Morris as a tourist destination and the private residences on Forbes Street are the only ones not benefiting from this.
 In fact, the value of our properties, our safety, and our ability to relax in our own homes during peak times has become negatively impacted.
 Please remember that we are also "stakeholders".

-Vpinchin about 2 years ago
+Vpinchin over 2 years ago

 Would love to see the parking access at the dam expanded into the Greenspace behind elm street.
 Possibly add a kiosk with restrooms.
 Blocking off street parking makes it nearly impossible for residents to find river access parking with all the tourists in town.
 We need to expand all parking, not minimize it.
 The same with Bean park.
 Need to find a way to expand the parking space available.

-Darling about 2 years ago
+Darling over 2 years ago

 I have personally witnessed bylaw workers instruct people using Willow Street by the Penmans Dam to load or offload kayaks to use Walnut Street as a legal alternative.
 This has created a surge of tourists using Walnut Street for day parking, causing tremendous stress for residents.